PCOS Hair Loss: How To Reverse It?

 What Else To Target?

 The causes of PCOS include disrupted secretion of hormones in the endocrine system, insulin resistance(4) (failure of converting glucose from the blood into energy and triggering the pancreas to produce excess insulin), poor gut health, thyroid issues, psychological stress, environmental toxins, rapid and excessive weight gain.
-So, if you target hormonal balance, weight loss, treat insulin resistance, or whatever the root cause of your PCOS, you can contribute to the hair loss treatment in great measure.
+So, if you target the root cause of your PCOS, it can help in reversing PCOS hair loss to a great extent.

 https://www.cdc.gov/diabetes/basics/pcos.html